 Faux Meats by many names

-Faux meats are technically called meat analogs.
+Faux meats are technically called meat analogues.
 They are also referred to by many other names: fake meat, veggie meat, mock meat, meat substitute, wheat meat, meat alternative, vegan meat, and vegetarian meat.
-There have recently been some new developments in meat analogs technology by using pea proteins and other types of feedstock to make faux meats.
+There have recently been some new developments in meat analogues technology by using pea proteins and other types of feedstock to make faux meats.

-Earth’s General Store offers an excellent variety of meat analogs/alternatives/faux meats.
+Earth’s General Store offers an excellent variety of meat analogues/alternatives/faux meats.

-- Tofurky: deli slices, sausages, pizzas, hot dogs, breakfast links, tempeh, chick’n strips, veggie ground (ground beef substitute), chorizo, roasts (seasonal).
+- Tofurky: deli slices, sausages, pizzas, hot dogs, breakfast links, tempeh, chick’n strips,, chorizo, roasts (seasonal).

-- Gardein: burgers, chick’n strips, meatballs, ground, fish fillets, pockets (pulled pork, pepperoni), roasts (seasonal)
+- Gardein: burgers, chick’n strips, meatballs, ground, fish fillets

-- Butler Foods: Soy Curls, Soy Fines, Jerky
+- Butler Foods: Soy Curls, Sam’s Harvest Jerky

-- Beyond Meat: Fiesta blend ground/crumbles, plain crumbles, Southwest flavoured chick’n, Lightly Seasoned chick’n, Beast Burger, and plain chicken strips.
+- Beyond Meat ***: Fiesta blend ground/crumbles, plain crumbles, Southwest flavoured chick’n, Lightly Seasoned chick’n, Beast Burger, Beyond Burger, and plain chicken strips.

 - Field Roast: burgers, sausages, roasts (seasonal).